Martinay/code-reading-interview/readme.txt

-Look at the project Code_reading and try to understand what it does.
+Look at the project Code_reading in directory <ExampleApi.Test> and try to understand what it does.
 The ExampleApi project is not fully implemented to be runnable.
 You don't need to modify the code, it's enough if you tell us your thoughts.
 But if it helps you, feel free to modify it.
 You can use google, ask questions ... whatever helps you in solving that task.